mmistakes/minimal-mistakes/_posts/2023-07-27-otp-authentication-scala-http4s.md

 ## 3. Conclusion

 In this tutorial we learned about One Time Password Authentication, we explored HMAC-based One Time Password (HOTP) and Time-based One Time Password (TOTP) and created a small application where we implemented Two Factor Authentication using the knowledge we learned.
 2FA has gained traction in recent years and as displayed, adds another layer of security to your application.

+The code for this implementation can be found on [GitHub](https://github.com/hkateu/MyHttp4sCode/tree/main/otpauth/src/main/scala/com/xonal).